atucker2346/ai110-module2show-pawpal-starter/reflection.md

 **b.
 Judgment and verification**

+- Describe one moment where you did not accept an AI suggestion as-is.
+- How did you evaluate or verify what the AI suggested?

 One example where I modified an AI suggestion was during conflict detection implementation.
 Copilot initially suggested a more complex algorithm that would prevent conflicts during scheduling by checking each task against all previously scheduled tasks before adding it.

 **What I changed**: Instead of preventing conflicts during scheduling, I implemented post-scheduling conflict detection that reports warnings.
 This approach: